top of page

 A little context

-Since 1950, the world's population has nearly tripled to more than seven billion people, with the majority now living in cities.
+Since 1950, the world's population has nearly tripled to more than eight billion people, with the majority now living in cities.
 At the same time, climate change has contributed to an increase in extreme weather events across the globe.
 Never before have so many been at such great environmental risk.
 According to the World Bank, "loss and damages from disasters have been rising over the last three decades, from an annual average of around $50 billion in the 1980s to just under $200 billion each year in the last decade."
 Tallied another way, an estimated 2.5 million people have lost their lives from natural disasters over the last 30 years and hundreds of millions more have had their lives disrupted.
 IHS helps address those growing threats through direct work on the ground.

 Our Work